/

 An Overview of U Nonimmigrant Visas

-The U nonimmigrant visa offers a survivor of a qualifying crime (the U-1 applicant) the possibility of a four-year period to live and work in the United States.
-Congress enacted the U visa with the goal of encouraging immigrants who were the victims of certain crimes to cooperate with the police without fear of negative immigration consequences, even if those survivors are undocumented.
-The U visa is meant both to reassure immigrants that their community values their safety and to encourage law enforcement to take into consideration the special concerns of immigrant residents.
+The U nonimmigrant visa can offer a survivor of a Qualifying Crime the possibility of a four-year period to live and work in the United States.
+Congress enacted the U Visa with the goal of encouraging immigrants who were the victims of certain crimes to cooperate with the police without fear of negative immigration consequences, even if those survivors are undocumented.
+The U Visa is meant both to reassure immigrants that their community values their safety and to encourage law enforcement to take into consideration the special concerns of immigrant residents.

-A U applicant can also apply for certain family members – a spouse (U-2), a child (U-3) and in some cases other family members as well.
-After three years of holding a U visa, many U visa holders can apply for Lawful Permanent Resident status (a Green Card).
-The applicant may later be eligible to naturalize to become a US Citizen.
+The primary applicant is called the U-1.
+They may also be able to apply for certain family members – a spouse (U-2), a child (U-3) and in some cases other family members as well.
+After three years of holding a U Visa, U Visa holders may be able to apply for Lawful Permanent Resident status (a Green Card).
+The applicant and their family may later be eligible to naturalize to become US Citizens, if they meet the other eligibility requirements.

 If you or a loved one is a crime victim, please contact us for a consultation.
-When you book a consultation with Helen Tarokic Law PLLC, we will not only consider whether you are eligible for a U visa, but we will also look at alternative immigration options for you.
-For example, some people may wait years for a U visa, when a T visa may be a better option for them.
-Some people may file both a U and a T visa application at the same time, even in addition to a pending asylum application.
-Additionally, you may be eligible to file a federal lawsuit to expedite a delayed decision on a work permit for a U visa case.
+We may consider not only whether there is any U Visa eligibility, but may also look for alternative immigration options for you.
+For example, some people may wait years for a U Visa, when a T visa may be a better option for them.
+Some people may be able to file a U and a T visa application at the same time, even in addition to a pending asylum application.
+Additionally, people who have already filed a U Visa may work with an attorney to file a federal lawsuit to expedite a delayed decision on a work permit for a U Visa case.

 Applying for a U Visa